Buck, Pearl S.: 1892-1973

 Eldest Son – The mother’s oldest son, hardworking but distant; he becomes a key figure in the family dynamics as he matures.

-Youngest Son – A more spirited son who leaves to the city, becomes involved in revolutionary activity, and later faces tragic consequences.
+Youngest Son – A more spirited son who leaves for the city, becomes involved in revolutionary activity, and later faces tragic consequences.

-The Daughter – The mother’s daughter, who has her own arc in life, including a difficult marriage and return home.
+The Daughter – The mother’s daughter, whose life includes a difficult marriage before she eventually returns home.

-- Because Buck emphasizes the universality of experience and peasant life over individualized names, most characters are referred to by familial roles rather than proper names
+• Because Buck emphasizes the universality of human experience and peasant life over individual names, most characters are referred to by their familial roles rather than by proper names.